kostas39/CrossfitTimer/README.md

 4. **Monitor Progress**: Follow the on-screen timer and listen for sound alerts.
 5. **Celebrate**: Enjoy celebration animations upon completing your workout.

-## Contributing

-Contributions are welcome!
-Please open an issue or submit a pull request for any bugs or feature requests.

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature-branch`).
-3. Commit your changes (`git commit -m 'Add some feature'`).
-4. Push to the branch (`git push origin feature-branch`).
-5. Open a pull request.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Contact

-For any questions or feedback, please contact us at [kolioliosko@gmail.com].